Skip to main content

 Steps

-This sequence keeps every spec decision documented—from authentication to final output—so product, design, and engineering stay aligned.
+This sequence keeps every spec decision documented, from project creation to final output, so product, design, and engineering stay aligned.

 1